Cong allying with outfits that wish to divide nation: Shah at rally in Assam | Politics

 Shah also said that the BJP government has chalked out a strategy to control floods in Assam.

+The top BJP leader, taking potshots at the Congress, said the party managed to build a second bridge over the Brahmaputra almost 30 years after the first one came up, but the saffron camp has initiated work to set up at least six bridges over the river since 2016, when the party came to power in Assam.

+''It was the BJP government that gave Bharat Ratna to Dr Bhupen Hazarika posthumously.
+The Congress which was in power both at the Centre and the state, could have conferred the honour on the musician long ago,'' he added.

-Margherita in upper Assam is scheduled to go to polls on March 27.
+Margherita and Nazira, both in Upper Assam, are scheduled to go to polls on March 27.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)